Defence of Iceland: History

 Amphibious operations were an important part of warfare in Iceland in this period, especially in the Westfjords, but large naval engagements were rare.
 The largest such engagement, known as Flóabardagi, involved a few dozen ships in Húnaflói (bay).

-In the decades before the Napoleonic wars, the few hundred militiamen in the southwest of Iceland were mainly equipped with rusty and mostly obsolete medieval weaponry, including 16th-century halberds.
-When English raiders arrived in 1808, after sinking or capturing most of the Danish-Norwegian Navy in the Battle of Copenhagen, the amount of gunpowder in Iceland was so small that the governor of Iceland, Count Trampe, could not offer any resistance.
+In the decades before the Napoleonic Wars, the few hundred militiamen in the southwest of Iceland were mainly equipped with rusty and mostly obsolete medieval weaponry, including 16th-century halberds.
+When British privateers arrived in 1808, after most of the Royal Dano-Norwegian Navy had been captured or destroyed in the battle of Copenhagen in 1807, the amount of gunpowder in Iceland was so small that the governor of Iceland, Frederich Christopher Trampe, Count of Trampe, could not offer any resistance.

-In 1855, the Icelandic Army was re-established by Andreas August von Kohl, the sheriff in Vestmannaeyjar.
+In 1855, Andreas August von Kohl, the sheriff in Vestmannaeyjar, wished to establish a citizen militia to protect the archipelago against foreign raiders and unruly fishermen.
 In 1856, the king provided 180 rixdollars to buy guns, and a further 200 rixdollars the following year.
-The sheriff became the Captain of the new army, which become known as Herfylkingin, "The Battalion".
+Kohl became the Captain of the new militia, which become known as Herfylkingin, "The Battalion".
 In 1860 von Kohl died, and Pétur Bjarnasen took over command.
-Nine years later Bjarnasen died without appointing a successor, and the army fell into disarray.
+Nine years later Bjarnasen died without appointing a successor, and the militia ceased to exist.

 In 1918, Iceland regained sovereignty as a separate kingdom under the Danish king.
 Iceland established a Coast Guard shortly afterwards, but it was financially impossible to establish a standing army.
 The government hoped that a permanent neutrality would shield the country from invasion.
 But at the onset of Second World War, the government was concerned about a possible invasion, and decided to expand the Icelandic National Police (Ríkislögreglan) and its reserves into a military unit.
 Chief Commissioner of Police Agnar Kofoed Hansen had been trained in the Danish Army and he moved to train his officers.
 Weapons and uniforms were acquired, and they practised rifleshooting and military tactics near Laugarvatn.
 Hansen barely managed to train his 60 officers before the United Kingdom's invasion of Iceland on 10 May 1940.
 Agnar wanted to expand the forces, but the Icelandic Minister of Justice rejected his proposal.